Dale Replay

 Dale Replay is a Spanish-language game show that premiered in the United States on February 17, 2017, on Univision.
 The show is hosted by Carlos Calderón with Francisca Lachapel and Alessandra Villegas as celebrity captains.
-This was based on the Netherlands game show Beste Kijkers (Dear Viewers) which was later called Telly Test in Belgium.
+It was based on the Netherlands game show Beste Kijkers (Dear Viewers) which was later called Telly Test in Belgium.
 The show was canceled after five episodes due to low ratings.